-For 110 years, we have been making a difference in our community, one patient at a time.
+We have been making a difference in our community for over 110 years, one patient at a time.
 It started with the determination of The Four Brooklyn Ladies in 1907, and today we pride ourselves on continuing their work.
 Every day we provide our patients and their families encouragement on their road to recovery, respect when we enter their homes, compassion through their journey and, when we can, happiness at their bedside.

 Wherever and whenever a difference can be made, we have been there.
 Our value is simple.
 Caring is Doing.